 Note: Affiliate links may be used in this post.
 I may receive a small commission at no extra cost to you if you make a purchase through my affiliate link.
 Read my full disclosure policy here.

 Listening to audiobooks is not cheating!

 Do you or your kids find it hard to take time out of the day to dedicate to reading?

 You see other people that read over a hundred books a year and you just think ‘I could never do that!’

 There is a solution to the problem.
 That solution is audiobooks!

 Yes listening to audiobooks counts as reading.
 Believe me.
 It’s not cheating!
 A good percentage of the books I read, is through audiobooks.
-You can listen to them while cooking, cleaning, gardening, even putting kids to sleep!
+You can listen to them while cooking, cleaning, gardening and so many other tasks.

 And let’s not forget the kiddos.
 Most kids have a comprehension level that is higher than their reading ability.
 They might only be able to read Dick and Jane, but would enjoy listening to Winnie the Pooh.

 There are so many great audiobooks out there now.
 Plenty of them are even available for free.

 Here are 5 solid reasons that prove that.